Susan J. Vanderborgh, Esq.

 Susan Vanderborgh is on the CFI Roster in the following jurisdictions:

 Susan Vanderborgh has worked with children and families for over 30 years.
-Susan became a Colorado Child and Family Investigator in 2013 as a complement to her mediation and family law practice.
-Susan has also worked as a Deputy District Attorney and a Chaplain in numerous hospitals and hospice programs.
+Susan became a Colorado Child and Family Investigator in 2013 as a complement to her mediation and family law practice and shifted her focus to CFI, PCDM and CLR work in 2018.
+Susan has also worked as a Deputy District Attorney and as a Chaplain in numerous hospitals and hospice programs.

 Susan received her Juris Doctorate in 1990 from University of New Hampshire School of Law, her Master of Divinity in 2005 from Fuller Theological Seminary, and her B.A. in English Literature from Wheaton College in 1987.

 Susan received her Master's in Social Work degree with a clinical focus in the Spring of 2022.
 As part of her MSW program Susan was an intern at Denver Children's Home in the Intensive In-Home program and as a therapist/intern at Mental Health Partners working with children, adolescents and families.